Seriousattempts/ShaderScriptContainer/README.md

 - CTRL + F, type time.sleep(20).
 That should be within the function def start_retroarch, it should have time.sleep(20).
 This is based on your computer speed, as some has note with bezels can crash https://forums.libretro.com/t/mega-bezel-reflection-shader-feedback-and-updates/25512/1491
 - Increase/decrease the number based on your own discretion.
 - After adjusting CTRL + F, type "* 35" without quotes.
 Increase or decrease that number for all 4 locations within that file to get a proper max estimated time when running the shader program that corresponds with how you adjusted the time.sleep(20) for the start_retroarch function.

+## ** Linux **

+### **Ubuntu**

+1. Install Python3, wmctrl and other packages
+- `sudo apt install python3-full python3-tk python3-pip python3 git unzip wget curl wmctrl`
+2. Launch Python in virutal environment, and install python packages
+- `python3 -m venv myenv
+source myenv/bin/activate
+pip install tqdm requests gitpython customtkinter pynput`
+3. To run either the Vulkan, Gl or GLCore driver, you need to edit the paths of those python files.
+You can run the "Configuration path and update downloader.py" file, add the retroarch.cfg to that path, and then select generate configuration, unless you want to add those paths manually.
+- Open terminal in the path of the python files downloaded
+- `python3 "Configuration path and update downloader.py"`
+If you want the latest retroarch cores and shaders, you can select "*download resources*"
+4. Copy configuration, open your specified python driver file, paste configuration over the lines from 13 - 26, save.
+5. Run the code:
+- `python3 "NameofDriver shader capture.py"`
+6. Profit